 While economic situations can be bleak and unpredictable during challenging times, offering discounts for previous, current and new customers can be a good way to increase sales.
 People still need and want to buy, but with many potentially uncertain about their job prospects and monetary issues, it can be more difficult for them to make that purchase.

 Creating discounts and offers on items that people are likely to need or can’t get elsewhere is a great way to keep sales up.
-As long as you consider your profit margins and stock, this could be a real boast for your company.
+As long as you consider your profit margins and stock, this could be a real boost for your company.
 Especially as your customers are going to remember your company as being helpful and considerate, and if they enjoy your products then it is to be expected that they will then buy them full price from you in the future.

 8) Make the most out of your current traffic